 - Select your audio device, right-click, and click on Update Driver.

-- Select ‘Search automatically for updated software’ and Windows will automatically scan your system to look for the suitable updated driver.
+- Select ‘Search automatically for updated software’ and Windows will automatically scan your system to look for the suitable updated driver software.

 - Once the update is done, your machine will get the audio back.

-- This fix works most of the times – but in my case, it didn’t.
+- This fix works most of the time – but in my case, it didn’t.

 5] Update Intel Smart Sound Technology Audio Control driver